-Carolina Safety Star Conference Board
+Carolina Star Safety Conference Board of Directors

 John works as the Safety Director for Choate Construction in Charlotte, NC.
 John has been in Construction his whole life and started as a Carpenter and worked his way up through the Superintendent ranks.
 John has now spent approx. the last 16 years in Safety.
 John was hurt once himself and was out of work for 2 1/2 years which is what really drives his passion.
 He also enjoys presenting on that topic for all who will listen, The Ripple Effect.